arcemu/arcemu/src/ArcScript/README.txt

 2) Create a directory called ArcScripts inside your Ascent/src folder.

-3) Check out this folder (http://mmoforge.org/svn/ArcScript/trunk) into the newly created ArcScriptScripts folder.

 Windows:
-4) Now open up one of the Visual Studio solutions and set the build configuration to Release.
+3) Now open up one of the Visual Studio solutions and set the build configuration to Release.
 Then compile.
 All the scripts should compile properly.

 Linux:
-4) Open ascent\src\makefile.am and replace "scripts" with "ArcScriptScripts", like this:
+3) Open ascent\src\makefile.am and replace "scripts" with "ArcScriptScripts", like this:
 SUBDIRS = ascent-shared ascent-logonserver ascent-world ascent-voicechat ascent-realmserver ArcScriptScripts Then compile.

-5) Apply sql\ArcScriptplusplus_full.sql to your world database.
+4) Apply sql\ArcScript_full.sql to your world database.

 (Note: C++ "scripts" can *NOT* be hot swapped, meaning you must restart the server to use them).